-To obtain the periodic signal, I use the Gauss-Vaníček method of spectral analysis (GVSA) by Vaníček (1969, 1971).
-The GVSA belongs to the least-squares class of spectral analysis techniques, has many advantages over the Fourier class of spectral analysis techniques in analyzing sparse natural data of long spans (Press et al., 2007), and has proven itself by providing absolute extraction accuracy in analyzing even extremely gapped paleodata (extinction) records (Omerbashich 2021b, 2006, 2007b).
-The GVSA provides total (absolute) accuracy in extracting periods from natural data sets - to the prescribed accuracy of analyzed data themselves - of twice the sampling step or data accuracy (Omerbashich, 2007a; 2020a; 2020b).
+To obtain the periodic signal, I use the Gauss-Vaníček rigorous method of spectral analysis (GVSA) by Vaníček (1969, 1971).
+The GVSA belongs to the least-squares class of spectral analysis techniques, has many advantages over the Fourier class of spectral analysis techniques in analysing sparse natural data of long spans (Press et al., 2007), and has proven itself by providing absolute extraction accuracy in analysing even extremely gapped paleodata (extinction) records (Omerbashich, 2021, 2006, 2007b).
+A GV (Gauss-Vaníček) spectrum, s_i , is obtained at a spectral resolution k (here 1000 spectral values throughout), for k corresponding periods T_i or frequencies ω_i and output with spectral magnitudes M_i , as: